Laura Luu

-Laura Luu is a Canadian actress and community organizer based in Montreal, Quebec.
-She is best known for her lead role in the short film The Little Shopping Trolley (Le petit panier à roulettes), which earned her a nomination at the Canadian Screen Awards in 2025.
+Laura Luu is a Canadian actress and community organizer.
+She is known for her lead role in the short film The Little Shopping Trolley (Le petit panier à roulettes), which earned her acting nomination at the Canadian Screen Awards and the Vancouver Short Film Festival in 2025.
+She co-founded a local mutual aid group in Montreal, focused on supporting the Asian community during the COVID-19 pandemic and has been involved in efforts to support Asian restaurants in Canada.